IonMich/batch-doc-vqa/README.md

 ## Benchmarks

 Our small test dataset (`./imgs/quiz11-presidents.pdf`) consists of 32 documents representing Physics quizzes and the task is to match them to the test students who took the quiz via their 8-digit university ID and, optionally, their names (`./tests/data/test_ids.csv`).
 We have already saturated our test dataset with 100% statistically confident detections, but more optimizations are explored to decrease inference cost.
 You can find more details [here](https://github.com/IonMich/batch-doc-vqa/wiki/Row-of-Digits-OCR:-OpenCV-CNN-versus-LLMs).
-Currently the best performing pipeline is one that uses `outlines` to enforce JSON schemas on the model's responses, and the Qwen2-VL (AWQ) series of models.
+Currently the best performing pipeline is one that uses `outlines` to enforce JSON schemas on the model's responses, and the Qwen2-VL series of models.
 It uses less than 5GB of VRAM and completes in about 2 minutes on an RTX 3060 Ti.
 See the code [here](./outlines_quiz.py).
 The pipeline has been tested only on Ubuntu 22.04 with an RTX 3060 Ti and 8GB of VRAM.

-## [NEW] Outlines + Qwen2-VL (AWQ)
+## [NEW] Outlines + Qwen2-VL

 ### Installation